-- The overall suitability of the facilities in terms of learners' needs - The effectiveness with which the school uses its facilities to promote learning - The child-friendliness of the school and its facilities - The hygiene and cleanliness of the school - The care the school takes of its facilities
+- The overall suitability of the facilities in terms of learners' needs - The effectiveness with which the school uses its facilities to promote learning - The hygiene and cleanliness of the school - · The care the school takes of its facilities

 The school has a comprehensive set of facilities that enhance learning and make the school a welcoming and comfortable place.
 The school makes extremely effective use of its location and facilities to promote learning for all learners.
 It has taken effective steps to add to its facilities to improve the quality of learning experiences.
 The facilities are made available for learners to use a very child-friendly way, and encourage full participation of all learners.